wof8317/DOOM-3/README.txt

 Back End Rendering of Stencil Shadows:
 --------------------------------------

-The Doom 3 GPL source code release does not include functionality enabling rendering of stencil shadows via the ìdepth failî method, a functionality commonly known as "Carmack's Reverse".
+The Doom 3 GPL source code release **did** not include functionality enabling rendering of stencil shadows via the ‚Äúdepth fail‚Äù method, a functionality commonly known as "Carmack's Reverse".

+It has been restored here in this fork after the [patent](https://patents.google.com/patent/US6384822B1/en) by Creative Labs finally expired.

 MayaImport:
 ---------------------------